 For fans of Despicable Me 1 and 2, or those with small children, this was surely a year highlight.
 The Minions went back in time to discover the back story of these cute little, ever servile creatures.

 Worst 2015 Movies

-It wasn’t all good news in the Box Office and spectacular flops include Taken: 3 which is a lesson in learning when a franchise should be put to rest.
-Equally disappointing was Vince Vaughan’s Unfinished Business which wasn’t even funny and the very lacklustre Ted 2.
+It wasn’t all good news at the Box Office and spectacular flops include Taken: 3 which is a lesson in learning when a franchise should be put to rest.
+Equally disappointing was Vince Vaughan’s Unfinished Business which wasn’t even funny and the very lackluster Ted 2.

 Check back soon for more reviews of upcoming movies in 2016.